What Is Scaling Local Contractor SEO?

 Step 1: Audit Your Current Presence

 Before you build, find out what's working.
-Use Google Search Console and a tool like Ahrefs to see which local terms you already rank for.
+Use Google Search Console and a tool like Ahrefs or Semrush to see which local terms you already rank for.
 Identify gaps.
+Also audit your Google Business Profile — make sure NAP (name, address, phone) is consistent across all citations.

 Step 2: Create Your Pillar Pages